raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- /task ---

 --- task ---
-Click on the Cube in the Scene view or Hierarchy to select it.
+Click on the Cube in the Scene view or Hierarchy window to select it.

 Use 'Shift-F' (hold down the Shift key and tap F) to focus on the cube.

-You can also use the scroll wheel on the mouse, or the up and down arrow keys, to zoom in and out.
+You can also use the scroll wheel on the mouse, or the up and down arrow keys, to zoom in and out:

 ![The cube in the centre of the scene view half above and half below the plane.](images/cube-scene-view.png)